Best Pocket Wifi in Japan: Pupuru Wifi Rental Review

 Pupuru Pocket Wifi Japan

 There are a number of pocket wifi rental companies in Japan and my google search led me to 3 different providers with reasonable prices – Pupuru, Global Advanced Communications (GAC) and wifi-hire.
-All of these providers rent out high-speed pocket wifis within similar price range between USD 50 to USD 60 for 1 week of rental or just about USD 10 per day.
+All of these providers rent out high-speed unlimited pocket wifis within similar price range of about USD 70 for 1 week of rental or just about USD 10 per day.
 If you will be in Japan for less than a week, the pocket wifi rental fee will definitely cost less.

 Here are the reasons why I chose to rent a pocket wifi from Pupuru:

 1. Extensive Coverage.
-I availed the 75 mbps E-mobile pocket wifi rental from Pupuru and was very happy with its extensive coverage.
-During my trip to Tokyo, Hakone and suburb areas surrounding Mount Fuji, I was able to get wifi connection 99% of the time from my Pupuru pocket wifi.
+I availed the Au broad-coverage 75 mbps unlimited pocket wifi rental from Pupuru and was very happy with its extensive coverage.
+During my trip to Tokyo, Kyoto, Osaka, Lake Kawaguchi, Hakone and suburb areas surrounding Mount Fuji, I was able to get wifi connection 99% of the time from my Pupuru pocket wifi.
 The only time that the wifi connection went down was during the 30-minute Lake Ashi pirate ship cruise in Hakone.
 However, this is highly understandable since the lake is surrounded by mountain ranges and the downtime only lasted for 30 minutes.

 2. Extra Long Battery Life.
 Based on my personal experience on 7 separate occasions, my Pupuru pocket wifi really lasted for 9 to 12 hours as advertised!
 You have to be aware that not all pocket devices are created equal.
 Other pocket wifi rental providers in Japan offer 21 mbps pocket wifi for a cheaper price.
 The 21 mbps internet connection speed is actually sufficient but the battery life of these pocket wifi variants only last for half day and it can only be connected up to 5 devices.